 plt.show()

 Bqplot also provides their internal object model API to create charts which are very flexible and provide us with lots of options to tweak the look of charts.
-In order to create a chart using this API, we'll need to create scales, axis, charts, and combine them all into one figure to create a chart.
+In order to create a chart using this API, we'll need to create scales, axis, chart, and combine them all into one figure to create a chart.

 If you are interested in learning about this API of bqplot in-depth then please feel free to check our tutorial on the same.